 The middle years of the decade also saw the company innovating in the health arena.
 As avian influenza assumed the dimensions of an emerging threat, we launched an AI practice at the intersection of our existing work in sanitary and phytosanitary standards (essentially animal and plant health), agricultural economics, community engagement, HIV/AIDS, and crisis response.
 The firm won USAID’s flagship AI control program, STOP AI, and subsequently a broader program called RESPOND, which builds the capacity of institutions in developing nations to respond to emerging infectious diseases and pandemic threats.

 A Global Development Company

-At the start of 2009, Jim Boomgard became DAI’s new CEO, and we launched new offices in Amman, Mexico City, and Islamabad.
+At the start of 2009, Jim Boomgard became DAI’s new CEO.
 The next year, Julian Lob-Levyt—formerly CEO of the GAVI Alliance—joined the firm to lead our international operations from the London office, and DAI celebrated its 40th birthday by publishing The First 40: A History of DAI.